Wisconsin Badgers face the Providence Friars - WTOP News

 San Diego; Thursday, 5:30 p.m.
 EST

 The Badgers are 4-1 in non-conference play.
-Wisconsin has a 4-1 record in games decided by 10 points or more.
+Wisconsin scores 88.6 points while outscoring opponents by 17.0 points per game.

-The Friars have a 4-2 record in non-conference play.
-Providence scores 93.2 points and has outscored opponents by 10.7 points per game.
+The Friars are 4-2 in non-conference play.
+Providence is 4-0 in games decided by 10 or more points.

-TOP PERFORMERS: Nicholas Boyd is scoring 19.2 points per game and averaging 2.4 rebounds for the Badgers.
+TOP PERFORMERS: Nicholas Boyd is shooting 47.1% and averaging 19.2 points for the Badgers.
 John Blackwell is averaging 2.8 made 3-pointers.

-Jason Edwards is averaging 19.3 points and 4.2 assists for the Friars.
-Jaylin Sellers is averaging 16 points.
+Stefan Vaaks is shooting 38.6% from beyond the arc with 2.8 made 3-pointers per game for the Friars, while averaging 14.8 points.
+Jason Edwards is averaging 19.3 points and 4.2 assists.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.